|Excursion (one day)||28|

 - oral presentation;

-- project document;
+- project report and deliverables

 |Verplicht voor:||MGI||Geo-Information Science||MSc||6WD|